latex3/tagging-project/index.md

 * [Interpreting a PDF Structure Tree as XML](https://github.com/latex3/tagging-project/discussions/789) A page describing the interaction between PDF Structure element tagging and XML.
 This is sadly missing from the PDF specifications but is needed to define the use of MathML for tagging mathematics, and is also used extensively in the project test suite which uses XML RelaxNG schema to validate the resulting tagging in each document.

-## Documentation for the LaTeX Tagged PDF project

-The [documentation](documentation) page has links to extensive documentation about producing tagged PDF with LaTeX.